Published: December 23, 2020

 No application or approval is needed in either case to use the applicable extension.
 Entities that take advantage of the extension period must document the reasons for doing so, which does not jeopardize their future qualification for “low risk” status under 2 CFR §200.520.

 Remember, the guidance in the Addendum and M-21-20 only affects one of the criteria for determining the actual audit submission due date.
 Under federal law (2 CFR §200.512), the entity’s due date for an audit submission is the earlier of 1) 30 calendar days after receipt of the audit report, or 2) nine months after the end of the audit period (plus extension).

 Schedule of expenditures of federal awards (SEFA)

 Additional SEFA guidance was also issued in the Addendum for:

-- This program, including lost revenue, will be first reported on the SEFA for years ending on or after Dec.
-31, 2020.
-No amounts related to this program are to be reported on the SEFA for fiscal years ending prior to that date.
+- This program, including lost revenue, will now be first reported on the SEFA for years ending on or after June 30, 2021.
+No amounts related to this program are to be reported on the SEFA for fiscal years ending prior to that date, including calendar year 2020.

-- For fiscal years ending Dec.
-31, 2020, and in 2021 on or before June 29, 2021, the footnotes to the SEFA will contain a disclosure stating that the amount reported (including lost revenue) is based on the Dec.
-31, 2020, PRF report to the U.S. Department of Health and Human Services.
+- For fiscal years ending June 30, 2021 and following, the footnotes to the SEFA should contain a disclosure stating that the amount reported (including lost revenue) is based on the PRF reported to the U.S. Department of Health and Human Services.